SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 or block devices or etcd which can handle this at the application layer.

-The flavor naming spec in SCS allows performance to be understated -- a flavor with NVMe storage can be advertized under the SSD storage name (and of course can be offered under both names).
+The flavor naming spec in SCS allows performance to be understated -- a flavor with NVMe storage can be advertised under the SSD storage name (and of course can be offered under both names).

 Note that this addresses the simple case where the root disk with the